dfinity/orbit/GLOSSARY.md

 #### Wallet

-Wallet is the user interface (UI) for wallet management in the Orbit ecosystem.
+This application is tailored for token management in the Orbit ecosystem.
 It is a web application that allows users to interact with their stations, view their balances, send and receive tokens, and manage their accounts.

 ## Orbit Terms